uwol/proleap-cobol/README.md

 ```

 * The test suite executes tests against COBOL test code.
-* If error `Missing artifact io.github.uwol:proleap-cobol-parser:jar:4.0.0` comes up, please check that dependency `proleap-cobol-parser` has been properly installed by Maven as described in the chapter before.
+* If error `Missing artifact io.github.uwol:proleap-cobol-parser:jar:4.0.0` comes up, please check that dependency `proleap-cobol-parser` has been properly installed by Maven as described above.
+* If error `io.micronaut.context.exceptions.NoSuchBeanException: No bean of type ...` comes up, please check that Annotation Processing has been properly configured in Eclipse as described above.
+Optionally in Eclipse right-click the project > Maven > Update project.
 * You should see output like this:

 ```